collective/cookiecutter-plone-starter/{{ cookiecutter.project_slug }}/devops/README-GITLAB.md

 1. Visit [GitLab](https://gitlab.com/), or your organization's GitLab instance, and log in with your credentials.
 2. Go to your repository at [{{ cookiecutter.github_organization }}/{{ cookiecutter.project_slug }}](https://gitlab.com/{{ cookiecutter.github_organization }}/{{ cookiecutter.project_slug }}).
+    Note that you might need to adjust the URL's host name to your organization's.
 3. Click on `Settings` at the left menu and select `CI/CD`.
 4. Expand the `Variables`.
 5. Add all variables and their corresponding values, copying them from the `.env` file.